kalekundert/vim-coiled-snake/README.md

 - ``g:CoiledSnakeConfigureFold(fold)``

-  This is a function that is called to customize how folds are made.
-The argument is a ``Fold`` object, which describes the fold (e.g. what line did it start on, how indented is it, etc.) and how it should behave
-  (e.g. whether it should be folded at all, where it should start and end, how trailing blank lines should be handled, etc.).
-The purpose of this function is to inspect the given fold and to change any settings you'd like.
+  This function is called on each automatically-identified fold to customize how it should behave.
+The argument is a ``Fold`` object, which describes the fold (e.g. what line did it start on, how indented is it, etc.) and how it should behave  (e.g. whether it should be folded at all, where it should start and end, how trailing blank lines should be handled, etc.).
+Inside the function, you can do a lot to control how the code is folded by interacting with this object.

-  The best way to illustrate how this works is with an example:
+  The best way to illustrate this is with an example:

       function! g:CoiledSnakeConfigureFold(fold)